qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 Here is a quick summary of the different algorithms that have been included into Processing:

--  v.net.alloc: allocates subnets from nearest centres.
+-  v.net.alloc: Allocates subnets from nearest centres.
 -  v.net.allpairs: Computes the shortest path between all pairs of nodes in the network.
 -  v.net.arcs: Creates arcs from a file of points.